November 16. Kazinform's timeline of major events

 2011 - The Tajik city of Kurgan-Tube - the capital of Khatlon region - holds a ceremony to rename one of the streets as «Kazahon» («Kazakh»), which was historically populated by ethnic Kazakhs.

-2015 – The Honorary Consulate of the Republic of Kazakhstan is inaugurated in the Kingdom of Norway.
+2015 - Honorary Consulate of Kazakhstan was opened in the Kingdom of Norway.

-2015 – The collection of First President Nursultan Nazarbayev's speeches titled Leadership Perspectives is published in London.
+2015 - Collection of Kazakh President's speeches was published in London and was titled as Leadership Perspectives.

-2016 - JSC Kazpost issues stamps devoted to Kazakhstani athletes - winners of the 2016 Rio Olympics - Daniyar Yeleussinov, Dmitry Balandin, Nijat Rakhimov, Guzel Manyurova, Zhazira Zhapparkul, Vassily Levit, Yeldos Smetov and Adilbek Niyazymbetov.
+2016 - JSC KazPost issues stamps devoted to Kazakhstani athletes - winners of the 2016 Olympic Games in Rio de Janeiro - Daniyar Yeleussinov, Dmitry Balandin, Nijat Rakhimov, Guzel Manyurova, Zhazira Zhapparkul, Vassily Levit, Yeldos Smetov and Adilbek Niyazymbetov.

-2017 - The Center of Kazakhstan Literature and Science opens doors in Japan as part of the international presentation of Rukhani Janghyru program.
+2017 - The Center of Kazakhstan Literature and Science opens doors in Japan as part of the international presentation of Rukhani Janghyru programme.